TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

    Schedule the execution of a :ref:`coroutine`.
    Return a :class:`Task` object.

-   Third-party event loops can use their own subclass of :class:`Task` for interoperability.
+   Third-party event loops can use their own subkundi of :class:`Task` for interoperability.
 In this case, the result type is a subclass of :class:`Task`.